 Simply stated, an actively managed mutual fund is one in which a fund manager buys and sells securities with the intention of outperforming a particular benchmark.
-Whatever a fund's primary objective, there are several techniques an active manager can use to try to beat a market benchmark.
+Whatever a fund's primary objective, an active manager can use several techniques to try to beat a market benchmark.